yacinedacosta/AutoPostersModTool/README.md

 If you have images than needed or you want to keep the aspect ratio of your desired image, you can leave a transparent background.
 The only important thing is to keep templates sizes, and to stay within borders.

+You'll also need a 512 x 512 png for the mod icon.

+Once you images are ready, simply launch the .exe file and enter the needed info, select your images for the mod icon / poster set(s) / tips posters, then click "Create Mod".

+The mod will be zipped so it is ready to upload to Thunderstore.

 ## Dependencies